Chih-Che-Fang/MyBookStore2/README.md

 test3: Buy operations run and update the stock of the item correctly
 test4: (Race Condition) 4 clients buy book "RPCs for Dummies" that only has 3 stock concurrently, only 3 client can buy the book
 **[Final Milestone]**
-test5: Run above test cases, but deploy system on three machines, with each of the three components on a different machine
+test5: Run above test cases, but deploy servers on three remote EC2 machines, with each of the three components on a different machine

 # How to run?